fmcnallyi3/it_anisotropy/solar_dipole/README.md

 - figure out how to print homogenous banded maps
       - why does it matter that I map sid signals and not solar signals?
       - is `AylarHelp.ipynb` correct? i don't think it is

+## How to use Tool X:
+1. instructions
+2.

+## How to use Tool Y:
+1. more instructions
+2.

 ## Questions/Concerns
 - Ask question(s) here!